-He received his PhD in 1988 from the Department of Electrical Engineering at Stanford University, and he did his undergraduate work at North Texas State University (now the University of North Texas).
-From 1988 to 1996 he was a Member of the Technical Staff at AT&T Bell Laboratories (now AT&T Labs Research) in Murray Hill, NJ.
-After leaving Bell Labs, from 1996 to 2001 he was on the Faculty of the Department (now School) of Information and Computer Science at the University of California, Irvine.
-From 2001 to 2003 he was on leave from UC Irvine working as Chief Technology Officer and Principal Architect of PreCache, a startup company developing technology in the area of publish/subscribe networking.
-And from 2004 to 2011 he was Professor of Software Systems in the Department of Computer Science at University College London.
+Professor Rosenblum received his PhD in 1988 from Stanford University.
+From 1988 to 1996 he was a Member of the Technical Staff at AT&T Bell Laboratories (now AT&T Labs Research) in Murray Hill, New Jersey, and from 1996 to 2001 he was on the Faculty of the Department (now School) of Information and Computer Science at the University of California, Irvine.
+From 2001 to 2003 he was Chief Technology Officer and Principal Architect of PreCache, a startup company developing technology in the area of publish/subscribe networking.
+From 2004 to 2011 he was Professor of Software Systems in the Department of Computer Science at University College London.

-Professor Rosenblum's research has addressed a wide range of problems spanning the breadth of the software development life cycle, including software specification, architecture, design, testing, analysis and maintenance, as well as problems underlying the processes that guide large software projects.
-His current research focuses on the scalability of architectures for large-scale software systems; probabilistic verification of software systems; and the design and validation of mobile, context-aware adaptive systems for ubiquitous computing.
+Professor Rosenblum's research has addressed a wide range of problems spanning the breadth of the software development life cycle, including software specification, architecture, design, verification, testing, analysis and maintenance.
+His current research focuses on the use of machine learning in the design and testing of mobile, context-aware adaptive systems for ubiquitous computing and the Internet of Things.
 In 1997 he received a CAREER Award from the US National Science Foundation for his work on distributed component-based software, and from 2004-2009 he held a Wolfson Research Merit Award from the Royal Society.

 More information is available in a current CV.

 The Challenges of Probabilistic Thinking